 Pet care in your absence is essential because the incidence of pet theft is on the rise.
-Moreover some breed of pets are highly sought after for their resale value so doing all you can to guard against pet theft is essential.
-This is where Housesitters and Petsitters can be of enormous value in protecting your pets in their homes.
+Moreover some breed of pets are targeted for their resale value.
+Doing all you can to guard against pet theft is essential.
+This is where Housesitters and Petsitters can be of enormous value to help protect your pets in their homes.

 Pet Care at Home

 We are great advocates of ensuring your pet is in good care and in sight whether you are at home or not.
 Finding suitable checked housesitters and pet sitters is one way to do this, to help protect and guard against pet theft.
 Housesitters can be pet companions, caring for them in their own environment to ensure there is a watchful eye on the at all times.
 What’s more housesitters from HouseSitMatch are already checked and exchange their services for free accommodation, it is a win win!

 What To Do If Your Pet is Stolen?

 While housesitters help to prevent pet theft, you must plan ahead.
 Plus, did you arrange for pet care while you are at work.
 Pet thefts can happen at any time.